ansrehmanreseacher/about/README.md

 Hi there!
 I'm **Ans Rehman**, a hands-on **Cloud & Security Technologist** passionate about building scalable, secure, and efficient infrastructures.
 I specialize in **AWS**, **Azure**, and **IBM Cloud**, helping startups and businesses architect robust cloud systems and optimize cost and performance.

-I thrive in roles where I can blend security, infrastructure, and DevOps to solve complex problems—whether it's building a SaaS backend, modernizing cloud setups, or mentoring the next generation of tech professionals.
+I thrive in roles where I can blend security, infrastructure, and DevOps to solve complex problems whether it's building a SaaS backend, modernizing cloud setups, or mentoring the next generation of tech professionals.

 ---